 I want to learn the other nurse practitioner students’ study methods.

-I will improve my study methods by asking my fellow nurse practitioner students on how they prepare for tasks and exams.
+I will improve my study methods by asking my fellow nurse practitioner students how they prepare for tasks and exams.

 Today, I will talk to one of my fellow nurse practitioner students, and ask them if we could have a group study together as we prepare for the upcoming examination.